Fiscal Management

 Reviewed: 7/10; 10/12; 12/13; 5/15; 12/18

-The Board of Directors hereby directs the treasurer, in conjunction with the board secretary, to manage the investment of funds for the district.
-School district funds in excess of current needs shall be invested in compliance with this policy.
+The Board of Directors hereby directs the board treasurer in conjunction with the board secretary to manage the investment of funds for the district.
+School district funds in excess of current needs are invested in compliance with this policy.
 The goals of the district's investment portfolio in order of priority are:

-The board authorizes the treasurer, in conjunction with the board secretary, to invest funds in excess of current needs in the following investments:
+The board authorizes the board treasurer in conjunction with the board secretary to invest funds in excess of current needs in the following investments:

-It is the responsibility of the treasurer, in conjunction with the board secretary, to oversee the investment portfolio in compliance with this policy and the law and to report portfolio compliance to the superintendent semi-annually.
+It is the responsibility of the board treasurer in conjunction with the board secretary to oversee the investment portfolio in compliance with this policy and the law and to report portfolio compliance to the superintendent semi-annually.

 Where possible, it is the policy of the district to diversify its investment portfolio.
-Assets shall be diversified to eliminate the risk of loss resulting from over concentration of assets in a specific maturity, a specific issuer, or a specific class of securities.
+Assets are diversified to eliminate the risk of loss resulting from over concentration of assets in a specific maturity, a specific issuer, or a specific class of securities.

-It shall be the responsibility of the treasurer, in conjunction with the board secretary, to bring a contract with an outside person to invest school district funds, to advise on investments, to direct investments, to act in a fiduciary capacity or to perform other services to the board for review and approval.
-The treasurer, in conjunction with the board secretary, will also provide the board and superintendent with information about and verification of the outside person's fiduciary bond.
+It is the responsibility of the board treasurer in conjunction with the board secretary to bring a contract with an outside person to invest school district funds, to advise on investments, to direct investments, to act in a fiduciary capacity or to perform other services to the board for review and approval.
+The board treasurer in conjunction with the board secretary will also provide the board and superintendent with information about and verification of the outside person's fiduciary bond.
 Contracts with outside persons will include a clause requiring the outside person to notify the school district within 30 days of any material weakness in internal structure or regulatory orders or sanctions against the outside person regarding the services being provided to the school district and to provide the documents necessary for the performance of the investment portion of the school district audit.
 Contracts with outside persons will not be based on the performance of the investment portfolio.

-The treasurer, in conjunction with the board secretary, is responsible for reporting to and reviewing with the superintendent semi-annually, and with the board at its organizational meeting, the investment portfolio's performance, transaction activity, and current investments including the percent of the investment portfolio by type of investment and by issuer and maturities.
-The report shall also include trend lines by month over the last year and year-to-year trend lines regarding the performance of the investment portfolio.
-It will also be the responsibility of the treasurer, in conjunction with the board secretary, to obtain the information necessary to ensure that the investments and the outside persons doing business with the school district meet the requirements outlined in this policy.
+The board treasurer in conjunction with the board secretary is responsible for reporting to and reviewing with the superintendent and the board, semi-annually, the investment portfolio's performance, transaction activity, and current investments including the percent of the investment portfolio by type of investment and by issuer and maturities.
+The report will also include trend lines by month over the last year and year-to-year trend lines regarding the performance of the investment portfolio.
+It will also be the responsibility of the board treasurer in conjunction with the board secretary to obtain the information necessary to ensure that the investments and the outside persons doing business with the school district meet the requirements outlined in this policy.

-It is the responsibility of the board secretary, in conjunction with the treasurer, to deliver a copy of this policy to the school district's depositories, auditor, and outside persons doing business with the school district.
+It is the responsibility of the board treasurer to deliver a copy of this policy to the school district's depositories, auditor, and outside persons doing business with the school district.

 Adopted: 6/70